RAK7394 WisGate Developer CM4 LoRaWAN Network Server Guide

 -

-- This tutorial is based on using the EU868 frequency band, so the server address will be: eu1.cloud.thethings.network.
+- This tutorial uses the EU868 frequency band, so the server address should be set to: eu1.cloud.thethings.network.

 -